Denver Water: Expansion

 To expand beyond just the water provided by the South Platte River the pioneer bore of the Moffat Tunnel was eyed to be used as a transmountain water diversion from the Fraser River.
 Denver, however, was near bankruptcy in the 1930s due to the Great Depression.
 To fund the project the city applied to the Public Works Administration (PWA) in October 1933.
 The Federal Government agreed to donate one million dollars to the project and loan the city the remaining 2.5 million for the project, to be repaid as a lease through city water rates for the next thirty years.
 On 19 June 1936 water began flowing from the west east through the completed water tunnel.
 The second part of the project, the Moffat Tunnel Extension Unit, was started in 1935 and completed in 1937.
 This second tunnel takes the water from the exit of the first tunnel out of Big Dry Creek and into the Ralston Creek watershed for delivery to Denver.

 The second transmountain diversion was completed under Jones Pass in 1939 to divert water from the Williams Fork.
 Today it is known as the Gumlick Tunnel and it continues to direct its water into Clear Creek.
 As part the tunnel project the Williams Fork Reservoir was built to store water for downstream calls.
 It was completed in 1938.

 Plans for an even more ambitious diversion (eventually named the Roberts Tunnel) were first filed with the Colorado State Engineer in 1927, though it would not start diverting water until 1964.
 During the Great Depression the land and water rights in and around Dillon, Colorado were purchased by Denver Water for much reduced prices.
 The biggest obstacles were the legal questions around prior appropriation of the Blue River as a tributary of the Colorado River, but even before they were settled a ground breaking ceremony was held for the tunnel on 24 June 1946.
 Denver did succeed in gaining a right to Blue River water in 1952, but only half as much as it had initially claimed and with a priority dated to the formal start of tunnel work in 1946.
-In 1955 bonds for $75 million dollars to construct the project were issued by Denver and after the engineering plans for the reservoir were complete clearing the land started 22 April 1960.
+In 1955 bonds for $75 million to construct the project were issued by Denver and after the engineering plans for the reservoir were complete clearing the land started 22 April 1960.
 The tunnel was completed in May 1962 and the Dillon Reservoir was completed in July 1963.
 Lawsuits to prevent the completion or filling of the dam continued past 3 September 1963 when the gates of the dam were closed to begin filling the lake, and were finally settled out of court in 1964.